 Back-to-school sales tax holiday begins Friday

-State and most local sales taxes will be waived from Friday until midnight Sunday on computers, books, school supplies and clothing.
+State and most local sales taxes in participating municipalities will be waived from Friday until midnight Sunday on computers, books, school supplies and clothing.

-All clothing $100 or less (per item), school supplies $50 or less (per item), computers/computer equipment $750 or less (per item), and any book $30 or less (per item) will be eligible.
+All clothing $100 or less (per item), school supplies $50 or less (per item), computers/computer equipment $750 or less (per item), and any book $30 or less (per item) will be eligible for the savings holiday.
 A full list of all items that are eligible for the holiday can be found here.

 Retailers such as Staples, Office Depot, Books-A-Million, Target, Electronic Express, American Eagle, Old Navy, T.J.
 Maxx, Ross, Dollar General, Belk, Walmart and Shoe Carnival will be participating in the holiday.